SkygearIO/skygear-doc/content/ios/acl.md

 1. Only records in public database honour access control.
 Records in private databases are always private.
 2. Default public.
 Once set it becomes whitelist-based.
-3. Come in two favours: User and Relation.
+3. Come in three favours: User, Role and Relation.
 4. Grant write/read access to the entities above.
 5. Record Owner (i.e. record creator atm) always has read write access.